We take pride in our employees and their dedication to providing excellent care for each individual.

 Erin Stephany, M.S., BCBA, LBA

 Erin’s passion for ABA and children with Autism began when she started working at the North Dakota Autism Center.
-Shortly after, Erin started her master’s program at the Esteves School of Education at Sage and graduated with a degree in Applied Behavior Analysis and Autism.
+This prompted her to enter the Master’s Program at the Esteves School of Education at Sage to earn her degree in Applied Behavior Analysis and Autism.
+Erin enjoys learning about the new research coming out of the field, and her passions include early intervention skill building, potty training, parent training, staff training, social skills groups, positive behavior support, community and school collaboration, functional communication training, and emotional regulation training.

 Rachel earned her undergrad in Rehabilitation and Human Services at the University of North Dakota, and her Master’s degree in Psychology with an emphasis in Applied Behavior Analysis from Capella University.